CWTHF: Identifying Dark Matter Halos with Continuous Wavelet Transform

 The Competitive Assignment to Spherical Overdensities (COMPASO) identifies structures at three levels \citep{Hadzhiyska2022}.
 At the largest level, the algorithm employs a modified FOF algorithm to link particles that exhibit a sufficiently high local density.
 At the subsequent two levels, the SO method is applied, centered on the densest particle.
 Particles located outside the SO radius, at a distance 0.8 times the radius, are considered as potential halo candidates.
 Among these candidates, the densest particle is identified.
 The SO method is then iteratively applied to the entire FOF group until no further dense particles remain among the eligible candidates.
 For these SO nuclei (the densest particles), particles are competitively assigned based on their enclosed density relative to these nuclei.

-The halo finders such as HOP and SKID are designed using the kernel density estimation (KDE) method.
+The halo finders, such as HOP and SKID, are designed using the kernel density estimation (KDE) method.
 While the KDE method is capable of deriving a continuous density distribution from discrete particle data \citep{Li2018}, the wavelet method, by contrast, not only can obtain a continuous density distribution from discrete particle data, but also offers a distinct halo boundary.
 In a previous study, we employed the continuous wavelet transform (CWT) technique to identify halos from a pseudo-two-dimensional (2D) dataset, which was derived from three-dimensional (3D) simulation data through a process of dimensional reduction \citep{Li2024}.
-Our work has demonstrated the applicability of the CWT in identifying halos from 2D dataset.
-The wavelet transform technique has become an important research method in cosmology, utilized for extracting information about the clustering of cosmic structures, owing to its ability to analyze data in both spatial and scale domains simultaneously \citep[e.g.,][]{Freeman2002, Vavilova2018, Wang2008, Ciprini2007, Djafer2012, Gonzalez2010, Patrikeev2006}.
+Our work has demonstrated the applicability of the CWT in identifying halos from a 2D dataset.
+The wavelet transform technique has become a pivotal tool in cosmology, enabling the analysis of cosmic structure clustering across both spatial and scale domains \citep[e.g.,][]{Freeman2002, Patrikeev2006, Ciprini2007, Romeo2008, Wang2008, Gonzalez2010, Djafer2012, Vavilova2018,Wang2022a,Wang2022b}.
 The structures present in the given data will result in a high CWT value at the location of these structures, and the size of these structures can be determined by the scale of the cross-scale maximum \citep{Bendjoya1991, Bijaoui1992, Slezak1993, Grebenev1995, Flin2006}.
 Furthermore, the precise configuration of these structures can be ensured by segmenting the CWT from local maxima \citep{Flin2006, Baluev2020}.